 Fun Fact: Lucille Ball, of I Love Lucy fame, developed a fear of birds (ornithophobia) after a bird flew into her house the day her father passed away.

 Origin: Ancient Egypt.
-A black cat is noted as being the familiar of Egyptian Goddess, Bastet.
+A black cat is noted as being the familiar of the Egyptian Goddess, Bastet.

 Famous Examples: Salem Saberhagen from Sabrina the Teenage Witch, Binx from Disney’s Hocus Pocus

 Fun Fact: Many cultures view black cats as good luck.